Rohitdaddekar/Walmart-Store-Sales-Forecasting/README.md

 CPI: Consumer price Index during that week.

 Unemployment: The unemployment rate during that week in the region of the store.

+## Sales:

+Date: The date of the week where this observation was taken.

+Weekly_Sales : The sales recorded during that week.

+Dept: One of 1-99 that shows the department.

+IsHoliday: a Boolean value representing a holiday week or not.